What is wrong with ESG? Lights and shadows of an emerging standard

 ESG is fostering inequalities rather than solving them

 This refers to the burden related to the additional cost related to ESG compliance that falls disproportionally on smaller firms or some vulnerable sectors of the economy in emerging markets and mature markets alike.
-For example, the agriculture sector has borne heavy losses due to ESG-driven restrictions on using fertilizers or the limit of pollution from livestock (Box 1).
+For example, the agriculture sector has borne heavy losses due to ESG-driven restrictions on using fertilisers or the limit of pollution from livestock (Box 1).

 The fact that the costs of applying ESG standards may negatively impact some sectors more than others is not an argument for abandoning the policy.
 Every policy intervention has potential winners and losers.
 What matters is the consideration of the net benefits to society while at the same time using appropriate measures and interventions to compensate the potential losers.